-- Use the ballots provided by the Secretary's team of tellers, rather than using random scraps of paper of all different sizes.
-Uniformity makes it easier to manage a stack of ballots. - When a delegate is allowed to vote for multiple candidates, watch for names on the back of the ballot in case the voter ran out of room on the front - When a delegate is allowed to vote for multiple candidates, they are still only allowed to cast one vote per candidate.
+• Use the ballots provided by the Secretary's team of tellers, rather than using random scraps of paper of all different sizes.
+Uniformity makes it easier to manage and count a stack of ballots.

+- When a delegate is allowed to vote for multiple candidates, watch for names on the back of the ballot in case the voter ran out of space on the front - When a delegate is allowed to vote for multiple candidates, they are still only allowed to cast one vote per candidate.
 Watch for the same candidate's name receiving more than one vote on a single ballot, and do not count the duplicates.

-Under Robert's Rules, only ballots on which the voter has indicated a preference for one of the candidates are counted towards the total votes cast for purposes of computing a majority (RONR, 11th ed., p.
+Under RONR, only ballots on which the voter has indicated a preference for one of the candidates are counted towards the total votes cast for purposes of computing a majority (RONR, p.
 415 lines 28-35).
-The sample ballot at the end of this document has blanks for you to fill in "Total Votes" and "Total Ballots Cast".
-Here are some situations that sometimes occur and how to handle them:
+The typical sample ballot at the end of this document has blanks for you to fill in "Total Votes" and "Total Ballots Cast".
+Here are some important notes and situations that sometimes occur and how to handle them:

-- If the delegate writes "abstain" on their ballot, it is not a vote, and you should not count that as a vote in Total Votes, nor as a ballot in the Total Ballots Cast.
+- If it is a vote-for-one election, then Total Votes should equal Total Ballots Cast because there should be one vote on each ballot. - If the ballot is blank, it is not a vote, and you should not count that as a vote in Total Votes, nor as a ballot in Total Ballots Cast.
+It is the same as if they had not turned in a ballot at all. - If the delegate writes "abstain" on their ballot, it is not a vote, and you should not count that as a vote in Total Votes, nor as a ballot in the Total Ballots Cast.
 The word "abstain" literally means to not vote, thus it is not counted as a vote.
 It is the same as if they had not turned in a ballot at all. - A campaign flyer for a candidate is not a properly cast ballot.
-The delegate must take some action to mark the ballot to indicate their preferred candidate, not just hand in preprinted material from which you are left to infer their preference.
-A campaign flyer does not count as a vote in Total Votes, nor as a ballot in the Total Ballots Cast. - A ballot which says "not Person X" is not a properly cast ballot, as it does not indicate a preference for any of the candidates, just a disapproval of Person X. Such a ballot does not count as a vote in Total Votes, nor as a ballot in the Total Ballots Cast. - When a delegate is allowed to vote for multiple candidates, a ballot which says "All candidates except Person X" is valid, and may be counted as votes for each of the other candidates besides Person X, and as a ballot cast. - Some delegates refuse to do the normal thing and just write a candidate's name on their ballot.
+The delegate must take some action to mark a ballot to indicate their preferred candidate, not just hand in preprinted material from which you are left to infer their preference.
+A campaign flyer does not count as a vote in Total Votes, nor as a ballot in the Total Ballots Cast. - A ballot which says "not Person X" is not a properly cast ballot, as it does not indicate a preference for any of the other candidates, just a disapproval of Person X. Such a ballot does not count as a vote in Total Votes, nor as a ballot in the Total Ballots Cast. - When a delegate is allowed to vote for multiple candidates, a ballot which says "All candidates except Person X" is valid since it does indicate a preference, and it may be counted as votes for each of the other candidates besides Person X, and as a ballot cast. - Some delegates refuse to do the normal thing and just write a candidate's name on their ballot.
 Some will write a nickname, an acronym, an inside joke, etc. to be clever.
 This can cause confusion and waste time while tellers try to discern the intent.
 If they cannot determine the intent, it will not be credited to the candidate the delegate intended to support, but it will be included in the Total Ballots Cast.
 Please clear up any such ballots within your delegation before turning them in to the Secretary, if possible.

-To help with other questions that may arise, the following table is from Robert's Rules, 11th ed.:
+To help with other questions that may arise, the following is from RONR: